Avatech-hk/argeoportable-en/docs/source/eduresource/mapreading/grid_reference.rst

 .. image:: grid_reference_images/grid_reference4.png
   :width: 600
-  :alt: Login Screen
+  :alt: Alternative text

 i.
 Each grid equals to 0.5 cm.
 The first grid is 0 and the last grid is 9.
 Take the reading of northing.

 .. image:: grid_reference_images/grid reference4.png
   :width: 600
-  :alt: Login Screen
+  :alt: Alternative text

 j.
 Combine the easting and northing readings to form a six-figure grid reference